Keyboard shortcuts

 • Ideal range (target): 4-6 morphs

-AnkiMorphs provides the following metrics, whose variables you can adjust, and you can disable or amply them by changing their weights:
+AnkiMorphs provides the following metrics, which you can influence by changing the coefficients:

 with the following vectors: